When it comes to investing, there are a few names that stick out.

 Whichever camp you belong to (I put myself firmly into the second.
 I have yet to break a nail investing), there is a place for you.

-Thanks to the ability to binge-watch entire seasons of a TV show in one sitting, no one like a good cliff hanger anymore so let me spoil things up front.
-If you prefer to handle your own investments, you'll feel right at home with Vanguard.
+If you prefer to handle your investments, you’ll feel right at home with Vanguard.
 If you prefer a hands-off approach to your investments then Betterment fits the bill.

 What is Vanguard?